ibm-cloud-docs/fortigate-10g/faqs.md

 {:faq: data-hd-content-type='faq'}
 {:support: data-reuse='support'}

-# FAQs for Fortigate Security Appliance 10 Gbps
+# FAQs for FortiGate Security Appliance 10 Gbps
 {: #faqs-for-fortigate-security-appliance-10gbps}

-The following are some frequently asked questions you may have about working with the Fortigate Security Appliance 10 GBps firewall.
+The following are some frequently asked questions you may have about working with the FortiGate Security Appliance 10 GBps firewall.
 {: shortdesc}

-## What is the difference between Fortigate Security Appliance (FSA) 10 GBps and FSA 1 GBps?
+## What is the difference between FortiGate Security Appliance (FSA) 10 GBps and FSA 1 GBps?
 What about Virtual Router Appliance?
 {: #differences}
 {: faq}
 {: support}